energietransitie/needforheat-hardware-repository-template/README.md

 Project is:  _in progress_, _finished_, _no longer continued_ and why?

 ## License
-The hardware designs in this repository are available under the [CERN-OHL-P v2 license](./LICENSE), Copyright 2022 [Research group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)
+The hardware designs in this repository are available under the [CERN-OHL-P v2 license](./LICENSE), Copyright 2025 [Research Group Energy Transition, Windesheim University of Applied Sciences](https://windesheim.nl/energietransitie)

 ## Credits
 This open hardware design is a collaborative effort of: